The Society meets at

 Edu Center."
 A joint event with the

-A flashlight and a camera would be helpful.
+A camera would be helpful.
 Who knows what will turn up?

 Meet at picnic area behind main parking lot.
-Use main entrance and turn left at "T".
+Use main entrance from PA-625 and turn left

 All are welcome.
 Children Friendly.
 Free.